electron/electron/docs/api/webview-tag.md

 <webview src="https://www.github.com/" disableguestresize></webview>
 ```

-Prevents the webview contents from resizing when the webview element itself is
+When this attribute is present the `webview` contents will be prevented from
-resized.
+resizing when the `webview` element itself is resized.

 This can be used in combination with
 [`webContents.setSize`](web-contents.md#contentssetsizeoptions) to manually